jthlab/demesinfer/docs/tutorial.rst

 Here we change the *first* parameter - the ancestral population size - of the *second* element - b_ineq - of the tuple (A_ineq, b_ineq).

 Note that ``frozenset`` parameters cannot be directly removed, since they are derived from the demographic model structure.
-However, frozenset parameters disappear and change when the model no longer forces equality during its construction.
+However, frozenset parameters disappear and change when the model no longer forces equality during its **construction**.
 For example, if a population’s size is not constant across an epoch (e.g., exponential growth), its start_size and end_size become separate variables instead of a single tied frozenset.

 To show that, let's define a new demographic model where population size changes over time.